 The timetable should be in the 24 hour clock.

 The timetable should be available in text format.

-If they are properly updated, an operators site is prefered over a council site and a council site is prefered over any other organisations.
+If they are properly updated, an operatorís site is preferred over a council site and a council site is preferred over any other organisations.

 The links will usually be to the home page of the site, sometimes it will take you to the specific timetable required.
 This applies to services in South West England, Wales and Scotland as the Traveline sites for these areas are very well designed.

 Outside these areas the Traveline sites are designed to prevent access to the individual timetables, and most other sites suffer from being redesigned too frequently to make linking to timetables viable.